HouptLab/MetaData/README.md

-# MetaData
+# HouptLab MetaData

-Public MetaData for the Houpt Lab
+Public MetaData for the Houpt Lab to support data archiving with BagIt, etc.